fr3632ho/Various/README.md

 2) Different ways of calculating the nth fibonacci number
 3) Brent's Tortoise & Hare
 4) Folder containing multiple Euler problems with simple solutions
-5) Sum of Powers: express a value X as a sum of powers!
+5) Sum of Powers: express a value X as a sum of powers (Kattis problem)!